jamespfennell/transiter/README.md

 ## Development guide

-This is a guide for people who are interested in developing Transiter.
+This is a guide for developing Transiter itself.
 PRs are very welcome!

 ### Dev requirements